raffopazzo/depc/docs/04_coding_style.md

 int pattern_matching(colour_t const c)
 {
-    // there's nothing wrong with nested ternary operator
+    // there's nothing wrong with nested ternary operator,
-    // when you are essentially doing pattern matching;
+    // if you are essentially doing pattern matching;
     // just don't over-do it and use your common sense using enum colour_t;
     return